techidaily/site-youtube-sure/source/_posts/asy-efficient-and-essential-top-23-tools-to-downgrade-youtube-audios.md

 ### 8\.
 Loader.to

-[Loader.to](https://loader.to/en5/youtube-wav-converter.html)is one of the best YouTube audio ripper converters that enables us to download YouTube videos or even complete playlists.
+[Loader.to](https://loader.to/en5/youtube-wav-converter.html) is one of the best YouTube audio ripper converters that enables us to download YouTube videos or even complete playlists.
 This YouTube music ripper is extremely easy and is user-friendly.
 By using Loader.io, you can not only extract audio from YouTube but also can convert the videos into many audio and video formats such as MP3, MP4, WAV, 4K, 8K, etc. Another feature of this tool is that you can convert and download one video at a time but can also convert an entire playlist at high speed.
 Loader.io also guarantees security while using this online tool and is trusted to provide reliable and smooth service.

 ![filmora box](https://images.wondershare.com/filmora/banner/filmora-latest-product-box.png)